 Zoids inverts this, when actual Zoid pilots turn out to be fantastic at the video games that simulate the sport in which they participate.

 High School Of The Dead LOOKS like it's going to end up with this, when Kohta starts talking about playing shooting games as a response to how he's such a crack shot...
 Until he continues on with the fact that he's logged time at a Blackwater firing range, where he was briefly tutored by a Delta Force sniper.
 And all of a sudden his being able to headshot shambling zombies while sticking out the turret of a badly driven Humvee makes sense...

 Kirito from Sword Art Online spent 2 years trapped in a virtual reality game.
-After he escaped, he developed actual sword skills and enhanced reflexes, was almost able to beat his sister in a kendo sparring match, dodging a blow that reportedly had never been successfully blocked by either her coaches or tournament opponents and beat a knife-wielding mad man bare handed.
+After he escaped, he developed actual sword skills and enhanced reflexes, was almost able to beat his sister in a kendo sparring match (it should be noted that she's a national level competitor), dodging a blow that reportedly had never been successfully blocked by either her coaches or tournament opponents and beat a knife-wielding mad man bare handed.

 Just another thing to add about the kendo match: despite it being a month after his escape from SAO, we still need to remember that its ONLY a month so his body is still both severely physically weakened from muscle atrophy and from malnutrition as well, they both pretty much come to the conclusion that had he been healthy at the time he would have won (the only real reason he lost is because his arms had atrophied so much that when he tried to block one of her strikes she just blew straight through and hit him.)